 There is also a big problem with drug trafficking.

 Like many other cities in the region, Albany has overshadowed areas with crime problems.

 Use precautions that can be used in any large city.
 The areas between Washington Avenue and Nova Scotia Ave. are generally safe to walk around, especially east of Lark Street.

 However, in recent years there have been several physical attacks on the SUNY Albany campus.

 Arbor Hill near Henry Johnson Boulevard is known as one of the most dangerous areas, although it is not of particular interest to travelers.

-It is known that random robberies and armed robberies happen to drunken suburban residents on Lark, Madison, and other streets of the bar.
+It is known that random robberies and armed robberies happen by drunken suburban residents on Lark, Madison, and other streets close to bars.